 When recording is finished, a complete replay of the movements of the elephant can be achieved by moving the cursor across the graph to take readings.
 Manipulating the sensors or the cursor across the graph offers valuable opportunities for pupils to associate the graph shape with changes in the readings from the sensor.

-As well as allowing users to write notes and comments on the data, this has many new features facilitating the presentation of on-screen worksheets and instructions for data-logging activities.
-The new format allows the inclusion of images, movies and online resources.
+As well as allowing users to write notes and comments on the data, this has many features facilitating the presentation of on-screen worksheets and instructions for data-logging activities.
+The format allows the inclusion of images, movies and online resources.

 The presentation of data in the graph window is the major method of observing results.
-The new graph window offers several enhanced methods of adjusting the graph appearance:
+The graph window offers several enhanced methods of adjusting the graph appearance:

 A choice of showing sets of data in separate graphs or all combined in one graph